DanialArab/Apache-Spark/README.md

     + Multiple copies of a block prevent loss of data due to a failure of a node

+<a name="10"></a>
-9. MapReduce
+#### MapReduce

 + MapReduce is a way of splitting a **computation task** to a distributed set of files (such as HDFS)
-    + It consists of a Job Tracker and multiple Task Trackers
++ It consists of a Job Tracker and multiple Task Trackers:

+    + The Job Tracker sends code to run on the Task Trackers
+    + The Task Trackers allocate CPU and memory for the tasks and monitor the tasks on the worker nodes

 10. What we covered can be thought of in two distinct parts:
     + Using HDFS to distribute large data sets